ctnadovich/ebrevet/README.md

-- PreRide: Start time is individually determined by actual manual check-in at the start control, which must be within the 15 day pre-ride window and before any MassStart/FreeStart window begins.
+- PreRide: Start time is individually determined by actual manual check-in at the start control, which must be within the 15 day pre-ride window and at least 24 hours before the event begins.
 The distance to the start control must be within the proximity limit.

 - Permanent: Start time is individually determined by actual manual check-in at